 If you go to see Detroit’s Osborn Neighborhood Mural…

-The mural was unveiled on Friday, August 5 and is located at 13560 East McNichols Road on the north wall of the Matrix Human Services building.
+The mural was unveiled on Friday, August 5, 2016, and it is located at 13560 East McNichols Road on the north wall of the Matrix Human Services building.

 For more information about the Detroit Institute of Arts, please visit their official website here.